markqvist/Reticulum/docs/source/understanding.rst

     When private communication between two or more endpoints is needed.
 Supports multiple hops indirectly, but must first be established through a *single* destination.
 * **Plain**
-    When plain-text communication is desirable, for example when broadcasting information.
+    When plain-text communication is desirable, for example when broadcasting information, or for local discovery purposes.

 To communicate with a *single* destination, you need to know it’s public key.
 Any method for obtaining the public key is valid, but Reticulum includes a simple mechanism for making other nodes aware of your destinations public key, called the *announce*.
-It is also possible to request an unknown public key from the network, as all participating nodes serve as a distributed ledger of public keys.
+It is also possible to request an unknown public key from the network, as all transport instances serve as a distributed ledger of public keys.

-Note that public key information can be shared and verified in many other ways than using the built-in *announce* functionality, and that it is therefore not required to use the announce/request functionality to obtain public keys.
-It is by far the easiest though, and should definitely be used if there is not a good reason for doing it differently.
+Note that public key information can be shared and verified in other ways than using the built-in *announce* functionality, and that it is therefore not required to use the *announce* and *path request* functionality to obtain public keys.
+It is by far the easiest though, and should definitely be used if there is not a very good reason for doing it differently.

 .. _understanding-keyannouncements:

 Public Key Announcements
 ------------------------

-An *announce* will send a special packet over any configured interfaces, containing all needed information about the destination hash and public key, and can also contain some additional, application specific data.
+An *announce* will send a special packet over any relevant interfaces, containing all needed information about the destination hash and public key, and can also contain some additional, application specific data.
 The entire packet is signed by the sender to ensure authenticity.
 It is not required to use the announce functionality, but in many cases it will be the simplest way to share public keys on the network.
+The announce mechanism also serves to establish end-to-end connectivity to the announced destination, as the announce propagates through the network.

 As an example, an announce in a simple messenger application might contain the following information:

 * The announcers destination hash